 World Amphipoda Database

-The amphipods belong to the very diverse crustacean order Malacostraca; which includes other common crustacean groups such as crabs, lobsters and shrimp.
-The amphipods belong to the superorder Peracarida, which includes a diverse group of small shrimp-like taxa that all brood their young in a pouch, with no independent larval dispersal stage.
+The amphipods belong to the very diverse crustacean class Malacostraca, which includes other common groups such as crabs, lobsters and shrimp.
+The order Amphipoda is part of the superorder Peracarida, uniting a diverse group of small shrimp-like taxa that brood their young in a pouch, with no independent larval dispersal stage.

-The order Amphipoda is very diverse and currently contains 9,532 species which are currently divided into four suborders:
+The order Amphipoda is very diverse and currently contains 9,769 species which are divided into four suborders:

 Amphipods range in size from a millimetre in length to the supergiant amphipod Alicella gigantea at 340 mm.
-Amphipods can be found in all marine habitats (even the deepest ocean trenches e.g. Hirondellea dubia), and have also colonised freshwaters and terrestrial habitats.
+Amphipods can be found in all marine habitats (even the deepest ocean trenches e.g. Hirondellea dubia), and have also colonised freshwaters and terrestrial habitats; even ectoparasitic groups are also known among them.
 There are at least 1870 amphipod species and subspecies recorded from fresh or inland waters accounting for ~ 20 % of the total known amphipod diversity.
 Amphipods are important herbivores, detritivores, micropredators and scavengers in most environments and they form an important component of marine and freshwater ecosystems.